yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prerequisites/kubernetes.md

 ## Prepare the cluster

+The minimum versions for your Kubernetes clusters and Helm chart are as follows:

+- Kubernetes 1.22
+- Helm 3.11.3

 The YugabyteDB Anywhere Helm chart has been tested using the following software versions:

-- Kubernetes 1.22
+- Kubernetes - 1.22 to 1.25
-- Helm 3.10
+- Helm - 3.11.3

 Before installing YugabyteDB Anywhere, verify that you have the following: